iVuDang/freeCodeCamp-Arithmetic-Formatter/README.md

 'in' keyword is used to check if a value is present in a sequence (list, range, string etc.)

 2. Need to use double quotations  when single quotations are used within a string.
-    Markup :  " This is an 'example'"
+            " This is an 'example'"

 3. rjust() method  right aligns a string, it can be used to determine a fixed width for strings in different rows.

-    Markup :
             Syntax
             string.rjust(length, character)